 My primary research interests are political party financing, party politics and corruption in advanced industrial democracies - particularly in Western Europe.
 I am particularly interested in investigating whether different types of corruption are prevalent in certain institutional settings (e.g. in those party funding regimes which are predominantly privately financed and those which are predominantly state financed).
 Alongside my work on political party financing I also have a research focus on party membership, comparative politics, partisanship, new institutionalism and theories of representation.
 I have published widely on these themes and have provided expert interview to a number of media outlets including the BBC (television and radio), the Financial Times (in print) and Vice (online).

-Alongside his role at Sussex, Sam is a Research Associate in Party Membership and Engagement at the Sir Bernard Crick Centre for the Public Understanding of Politics, University of Sheffield.
+I hold a PhD in Politics from the University of Sussex.
+Previously to joining Exeter I held a teaching position at the University of Sussex and worked as a Research Associate in Party Membership and Engagement at the Sir Bernard Crick Centre for the Public Understanding of Politics, University of Sheffield.